2010 Tapuah Junction stabbing: Background

+Attack

 Ihab Khatib, a Druze Israeli policeman, was on his way from Jenin to a military outpost near Tapuah Junction, and was sitting alone in his jeep with the window open, waiting at a traffic light.
 Hatib, wearing civilian clothes, approached, pulled out a knife, reached through the window and thrust the knife into Khatib, who tried to escape by pressing down on the gas pedal, but his jeep flipped over on the side of the road when he lost consciousness.
+Hatib tried to flee by car, but Yossi Margalit, a security officer for the Rechelim settlement who was nearby, rammed his own car into him, causing light wounds.
+Hatib was arrested by Israeli soldiers and given medical attention.
+He was then transferred to the Shin Bet for questioning.
 Sergeant Khatib was rushed to Rabin Medical Center in Petah Tikva, but died of his wounds.
 He was buried the following day in his home village.
-Meanwhile, Hatib tried to flee by car, but Yossi Margalit, a security officer for the Rechelim settlement who was nearby, rammed his own car into him, causing light wounds.
-Hatib was arrested by Israeli soldiers and given medical attention.
-He was then transferred to the Shin Bet for questioning.

-The victim
+Victim

 St.-Sgt.
 Maj.
 Ihab Khatib (alt.
-Ihab Chattib) (28) was a Druze Arab non-commissioned a logistics officer in the Kfir Brigade.
-He was from the mainly Druze village of Maghar in the Galilee.
+Ihab Chattib; aged 28) was a Druze Arab non-commissioned logistics officer in the Kfir Brigade.
+He hailed from the mainly Druze village of Maghar in the Galilee.
 He was survived by his parents and five siblings.
-His uncle had been killed in action while serving in the Israel Defense Forces during the 2006 Lebanon War, and his aunt had been killed when a Katyusha rocket fired by Lebanese militant group Hizbullah hit her house.
+Khatib's uncle had been killed in action while serving in the Israel Defense Forces during the 2006 Lebanon War, and his aunt had been killed when a Katyusha rocket fired by Lebanese militant group Hezbollah hit her house.